 As responsible citizens, the ACMP members are aware of the need for their participation and contribution to the development of South African society.
 Some of the ACMP members have chosen CSI as an avenue to achieve this.
-The members run various initiatives, from contributing to schools to developing farming.
-Three of our larger members commit to spending 1% of their 'after tax' income on these kinds of development, which in 2007 amounted to a collective total of R13 million and increased to just over R20 million in 2008 (Afrisam, NPC-Cimpor and PPC).
+The members run various initiatives, from contributing to schools to developing farming activities.
+Three of our larger members commit to spending 1% of their 'after tax' income on these kinds of development, which in 2007 amounted to a collective total of R13 million (AfriSam, NPC-Cimpor and PPC) and increased to just over R20 million in 2008 (AfriSam, NPC-Cimpor and PPC).